Referenced in this article

 Does Insurance Cover Drug Detox?

-Commercial insurance, Medicare, and Medicaid cover medically necessary drug detox under the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, which requires substance use disorder benefits at parity with medical and surgical benefits.
+Commercial insurance, Medicare, and Medicaid all cover medically necessary drug detox, though under different authorities: the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 requires commercial plans that offer substance use disorder benefits to apply no greater restrictions to them than to medical and surgical benefits, and does not apply to Medicare.
 The Affordable Care Act (ACA) added substance use disorder treatment to the 10 Essential Health Benefits in 2014, mandating coverage in all individual and small group plans.
 CMS guidance confirms that Medicare Part A covers inpatient detox when furnished in a hospital and Medicaid covers detox in every state, with specific benefit design set at the state level.

 Insurance coverage parameters for drug detox: